autopkg/scriptingosx-recipes/SharedProcessors/ReadMe.md

 When this processor detects a new download or that a new package was built it will copy it to a the directory given in `archive_path`. `archive_path` can be on a file server, but it is your responsibility that the share is mounted and available at that path.

-Even when you don't copy to a server this can be useful to create an archive of packages outside of the ~/Library/AutoPkg/Caches folder so you can delete cache folders to remove problems with downloads or package building without losing your 'history' of packages.
+Even when you don't copy to a server this can be useful to create an archive of packages outside of the `~/Library/AutoPkg/Caches` folder so you can delete cache folders to remove problems with downloads or package building without losing your 'history' of packages.
+When the processor determines that a package was built it will copy that, otherwise it will look for a downloaded file.
+Existing files with the same name will be overwritten.

 Input Variables: